mozilla/fjord/docs/maintain.rst

 Bug description template::

-    We found errors in the translated strings for Input.
+    We found errors in the translated strings for Input (https://input.mozilla.org/).
     The errors are as follows:

     <paste errors here>

     Until these errors are fixed, we can't deploy updates to the strings for this locale.

     If you have any questions, let me know.